GabrielOnDelphi/LightSaber-AI-Client/README.md

 For the moment it only supports Gemini, but it can be easily supported to support multiple LLMs by extending TLLMObject.

+ * Send text requirest to AI and receives answer back.
  * Support for sending multiple files to AI
  * Support for multi-turn chat
  * GUI to set up the LLM parameters